MichaelZarkov/Informatics/Markdown/Markdown_basics.md

 # Markdown Basics

-In this document are compiled the main features of Markdown.
+This document compiles the main features of Markdown.
 There are a good amount of explanations so maybe I should make a separate document with only the syntax.

 ## To Do

 1. Add table of contents.
-2. Learn how images are centered.
+2. Learn how images are centered if possible.

 ## Useful Links

-[GitHub Flavored Markdown (GFM) docs][gfm-docs]
+[GitHub Flavored Markdown (GFM) docs][gfm-docs] - more advanced.
+[Some GitHub MD tutorials][more-GitHub-MD-docs] - more advanced.
-[Basic MD syntax][basic-md-syntax]
+[Basic MD syntax][basic-md-syntax] - the basic stuff.
-[Extended MD syntax][extended-md-syntax]
+[Extended MD syntax][extended-md-syntax] - the basic stuff.

+[LaTeX/Mathematics] - language for writing math expressions in plane text.
+See section [Mathematical expressions](#mathematical-expressions) for more info.

 ## *Italics* and **Bold**